quiltedhills/htfc3-kubejs_patches/README.md

 • *Drastically* reduced how long cooking pot and kettle recipes take <br/>
 • Made gold and silver apples and carrots edible even when you're not hungry <br/>
 • Added an alternative way of curdling milk using vinegar <br/>
-• Added soy milk, a difficult-to-make plant-based milk <br/>
+• Added soy and oat milk, which are difficult-to-make plant-based milk variants <br/>
 • Added more advanced alcohol production recipes <br/>
 • Minor improvements for animal carcasses <br/>
 • Fixed a few recipes accepting rotten food <br/>